How fast is the universe expanding? Galaxies provide one answer

-Category: Environment Hits: 3Among the methods astronomers have found to measure the expansion rate of the local universe, the Hubble constant, surface brightness fluctuations is potentially one of the most precise.
+Category: Environment Hits: 4Among the methods astronomers have found to measure the expansion rate of the local universe, the Hubble constant, surface brightness fluctuations is potentially one of the most precise.
 Scientists have now published the first good SBF estimate of the Hubble constant, pegging it at 73.3 km/s/Mpc: in the ballpark of other measurements of the local expansion, including the gold standard using Type Ia supernovae.
 The new estimate highlights the mismatch with estimates from the early universe.

 Read more https://www.sciencedaily.com/releases/2021/03/210308165239.htm